sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

         1. The authors call these their ideological trees.

-    2. Everyone knows \"some\" intelligent seniors who seem to have been stuck in the past (Examples?).
+    2. Everyone knows "some" intelligent seniors who seem to have been stuck in the past (Examples?).
 In the analogy of an ideological tree these people have a withering tree